-Barnyard is one of the tastiest lunch spots that will keep you coming back time and time again for their handmade pasta and gourmet wine.
-The prawn pork chorizo ravioli = to die for.
+Barnyard is one of the best boutique Margaret River wineries and one of the tastiest lunch spots that will keep you coming back time and time again for their handmade pasta and gourmet wine.
+The prawn pork chorizo ravioli or baked gnocchi = to die for.
 They are also open for breakfast on Saturday/Sunday if you’re looking to line your stomach before your wine tour.

 Aravina has a stunning garden, 180 acres of which about a third is under vine, and for some reason, a beautiful vintage sports car and motorcycle collection!
+Surf fanatics should also check out the surf gallery here for a display of local surf memorabilia.
 If you’re a fan of sparkling wine, try their sparkling chenin blanc.